British electric multiple units: Low-voltage multiple control

 In 1897, Frank J. Sprague demonstrated a system where a low-voltage control signal from any driving position controlled all the motors on a train, developed for the South Side Elevated Railroad in Chicago.
 This electro-magnetic system was developed in Britain by British Thomson-Houston (BTH) and first used in Europe in 1902 on the Central London Railway when it changed over to EMU operation to solve a design problem with its locomotives.
-Westinghouse Electrical developed an electro-pneumatic multiple unit system that used a lower control current and when in 1903 the District opened its line from Acton Town to South Harrow with experimental EMUs these used control systems from BTH and Westinghouse.
+Westinghouse Electrical developed an electro-pneumatic multiple unit system that used a lower control current and when in 1903 the District opened its line from to South Harrow with experimental EMUs these used control systems from BTH and Westinghouse.
 After these trials the District selected BTH equipment for its B Stock.